eliagrady/boily/README.md

 To run your unit tests in the browser, do `npm run browser`, and open `port 8080`.
 Hot module replacement (WDS) are supported.

-## Rewire
+### Rewire

-Rewire are supported through the `babel-plugin-rewire plugin`.
+Rewire is supported through the [`babel-plugin-rewire`](https://github.com/speedskater/babel-plugin-rewire) plugin.
 It is useful for writing tests, specifically to mock the dependencies of the module under test.
 Examples and tests are included.

+### Sinon

+[Sinon.JS](http://sinonjs.org/) is also set up for test doubles - see [test/BatClass.common.js](test/BatClass.common.js) for examples of both Sinon and Rewire using ES6 classes.

 ## Coveralls